AtlantaKid/SpringSecuritySample/README.md

 # SpringSeuritySample app using
-# Spring boot, web, security, h2, hibernate
-# to show a issue when gong ot /users, the user
-# login info is shown
+Spring boot, web, security, h2, hibernate to show a issue when going to /users, the user login info is shown